top of page

 Artist Statement: Love is often described as steady, grounded, and enduring.
 Infatuation presents as urgent, uncertain and fleeting.
 Yet the boundaries between them resist neat definition.
 Is distinction necessary, or can passion and patience coexist, obscured in layers and joined together with fragile stitches?

-Materials: Predominantly uncycled clothing fabric of unknown fibre content, hand dyed cheese cloth, polyester threads, cotton-bamboo batting.
+Materials: Predominantly upcycled clothing fabric of unknown fibre content, hand dyed cheese cloth, polyester threads, cotton-bamboo batting.
 Size: 10 ½” x 16” (27cm x 40.5cm)

 Techniques: Fabric manipulation, layering, machine and hand stitching.